bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 ### Assigning an Apple Developer Account for your app

-Once you have defined your Apple Developer account to Bitrise \[link\], you need to select the account for your app to receive data from your Apple Developer account when it runs on Bitrise.
+Once you have defined your Apple Developer account to Bitrise, you need to select the account for your app to receive data from your Apple Developer account when it runs on Bitrise.

 1. Open your app’s page on [bitrise.io](https://www.bitrise.io/).
 2. Select the **Team** tab.